andy-joy-25/ShaNQar/README.md

 ## Installation

 Please ensure that you have a Python version of 3.10 or later installed in your computer.
-If you don't have it installed already, please download it from the [official Python website] (https://www.python.org/downloads/).
+If you don't have it installed already, please download it from the [official Python website](https://www.python.org/downloads/).

 After that is done, please clone this repo and install the necessary requirements by copy-pasting the following code in your terminal:
 ```